BoredRune/BoredRune/README.md

 - 👋 Hi, I’m @BoredRune
 - 👀 I’m interested in ...
-Runelite, IRC, Python, Lua
+IRC, Python, Java
 - 🌱 I’m currently learning ...
 Python, Typescript
 - 💞️ I’m looking to collaborate on ...
-RevoltChat, Runelite PluginHub
+Minecraft
 - 📫 How to reach me ...
 Do not
 - 😄 Pronouns: ...
 I/AM
 - ⚡ Fun fact: ...
 I get Bored a lot